brian14708/wh-briefings/statements-releases/2021-09/2021-09-20-statement-by-president-joe-biden-on-mobilizing-the-administration-to-address-extreme-heat.md

 modified_time: 2021-09-19 19:14:07-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/20/statement-by-president-joe-biden-on-mobilizing-the-administration-to-address-extreme-heat/
 published_time: 2021-09-20 09:00:00-04:00
-title: Statement by President Joe Biden on Mobilizing the Administration to Address Extreme Heat
+title: "Statement by President Joe\_Biden on Mobilizing the Administration to Address\
+  \ Extreme\_Heat"
 ---

 Over the past few weeks, I have traveled across the country to see